Walker Cup Watch List: Wu's stock rises; Bhatia tours Europe

-A month into the summer golf season, the top tier of amateur golfers are trying hard to separate themselves.
-Walker Cup selections loom in a few short weeks.
+A month into the summer golf season, the top tier of amateur golfers are trying hard to separate themselves for a Walker Cup pick.

 This year’s 10-man squad includes automatic qualifying spots for the U.S. Amateur champion (if he is American), the winner of the Mark H. McCormack medal (No. 1 in the World Amateur Golf Ranking after the U.S. Amateur) and the top three American players in the WAGR (as of early August).
 The remaining selections will include at least one mid-amateur.